-If you’re going skiing for the first time, there are a few things I recommend investing in pre-trip: skiwear and ski lessons.
-Skiing is surprisingly daunting.
-If you don’t believe me, try strapping two planks to your feet and hurtling down a slippery hill.
+If you’re going skiing for the first time, there are a few things I recommend investing in pre-trip to keep you warm and toasty.

 It really helped me feel fully prepared to have bought warm, comfortable clothes that would protect me from knocks and the freezing temperatures.
-My pre-trip shopping list included ski jacket, fleece, base layer, salopettes, gloves, hat, goggles, snow boots… in fact, everything you can see in the photo minus the skis, poles and ski boots (not pictured).
+My pre-trip shopping list included ski jacket, fleece, base layer, salopettes, gloves, hat, goggles and snow boots.
+They were worth every penny!

-If I’m totally honest, the journey was a bit of a pain in the arse.
-From our office, we took a coach to the airport, a plane to Geneva and then another coach up the windiest and highest mountain roads for 3 hours.
+If I’m totally honest, the journey to reach a ski resort is always going to be painful.
+First you’ll need to get to the airport in your home country, take a flight to the nearest airport to your ski resort and then travel by coach or car up the windiest and highest mountain roads for around 3 hours to reach the resort.
 I found myself gripping the seat in front of me with my knuckles turning white as I contemplated the sheer drops either side of the road!

 Though the journey was long, that only added to the anticipation and there was plenty of beautiful scenery to keep me occupied.